april-org/april-ann/CHANGELIST.md

 ### Bugs removed

+- Solved bug in `stats.boot()` function, it wasn't correctly updated to new `class` functions.
+- Solve bug in `trainable.supervised_trainer`, problem with smooth_gradients
+  flag.
+- Solved bug in trainable.lua `train_holdout:execute()` method, the pocket
+  algorithm wasn't work with negative loss functions.
+- Solved bug at class.lua, inifite loop when calling `class.is_a()`.
+- Solved bug at autoencoder training.
+- Solved bug in ROC computation.
 - CUDA is working, time performance of convolutions needs a review.
 - Solved bug in `constString` extract numeric methods which returns `false` when the extraction procedure ends up to the character after the last valid number.